Huang Lei

-Huang Lei (Born December 6, 1971) is a Chinese actor, director, singer and screenwriter.
-He was born in Nanchang, Jiangxi, and now lives in Beijing.
+Huang Lei (born December 6, 1971) is a Chinese actor and singer.

 Huang ranked 58th on Forbes China Celebrity 100 list in 2015, 29th in 2017, and 76th in 2019.
 62nd in 2017, and 63rd in 2019.

 Experience

-In 1990, Huang entered into the Acting Department of Beijing Film Academy; four years later, he entered into the institute of the Department of Film Performances, specialising in movie performance.
+In 1990, Huang entered into the Acting Department of Beijing Film Academy; four years later, he graduated into the institute of the Department of Film Performances, specialising in movie performance.
 When he graduated in 1997, he stayed in the Beijing Film Academy as a teacher.
-At the same year, he published the first music album Life on a String.
-In 1999, he starred in the TV show April Rhapsody, as Xuzhimo.
+In the same year, he published the first music album Life on a String.
+In 1999, he starred in the TV show April Rhapsody as Xu Zhimo.
 In 2004, he published his first book The Fantasy of Seventeen Floor.
 In 2006, he starred in the drama Secret Love In Peach Blossom Land.

 Personal life

 Huang and actress Li Sun had been in love since she was a freshman and he was a lecturer at Beijing Film Academy.
 They registered their marriage and held a small ceremony with close friends and relatives in 2004.
 They welcomed 2 daughters (born in 2006 and 2013) and 1 son (born in 2017).
 In 2016, they took wedding pictures and had a grand wedding ceremony with distinguished guests and celebrities in Chinese showbiz to mark their 20 years together.

 Huang and his eldest daughter starred in the variety show Where Are We Going, Dad?
 (Chinese version) in 2014.